frankfzw/mySpark/note/modify.md

     called by BlockStoreShuffleReader, call convertMapStatuses to get the BlockManagerId and the corresponding BlockId
 ### covertMapStatuses:
     if we get a null status which means the map is unfinished, we return a empty Seq

+# Change the data transmission from reducer-fetching to mapper-pushing

+## Register the reduce status

+Create a new data structure `ReduceStatus`, which contains the partitionId and BlockManagerId to store the statuses of reducers

+### DAGScheduler
+#### submitMissingTasks
+    if it's a PENDING stage, find it's dependency and call `MapOutputTracker.registerPendingReduce` to register the shuffleId with an Array of ReduceStatus

+### MapOutputTracker
+    Add some data structure to store the ReduceStatus and ShuffleId
+#### registerPendingReduce(new added)